 Medicinal cannabis provides an alternative medication option to help manage cancer pain when conventional medication have failed to provide effective pain management .

 Nerve pain is common in the cancer journey.
 In some situations nerve blocks can be performed as simple day case procedures.
 These act to temporarily numb the nerve.
 Often, the benefit of these is short lived so longer-acting nerve techniques can be used.
 These act to reorganise the nerve so it is less sensitive to sending pain signals and their benefit can last for many months.
 There are two forms – pulsed radiofrequency and radiofrequency ablation.
 In many instances of cancer pain a pulsed procedure is used which does not damage the nerve but instead reorganises the nerve to stop it sending severe pain signals.
 Radiofrequency ablation is used less often and “cauterises” the nerve.

 – ADVANCED INTERVENTIONAL PAIN PROCEDURES

 If pain is chronic or severe and not responsive to medications or simple treatments then there are a number of options available that should be considered.
 These are not common and not suitable to all the types of pain but can provide excellent pain relief.
 The two main advanced treatments are spinal cord stimulation and intrathecal pump.
+These serves are accessed via onward referral to a specialist centre.
 In cases of severe or chronic nerve pain these are invaluable.
 The second option – the intrathecal pump- is a way of providing strong pain relieving medication to the spine when normal medications aren’t working or causing too many side effects.
 Both involve careful planning, minimally invasive techniques and short hospital admissions but can provide excellent pain relief in the right situation